Apex Trader Funding: Full Guide and Walkthrough

 Trailing Drawdown on Hell Mode

 So if you chose the $150k account, and have a large unrealized profit, be extra careful.
 Your profit might be $8,000, with a max drawdown of $5,000, putting your account balance at $158,000.
 But your trailing drawdown will be at $153,000.
-So if your account drops by $5,000, you will manage to fail your account while having $3,000 or profit.
+So if your position drops by $5,000 at that point, you fail your evaluation despite having $3,000 of profit.

 Passing the Evaluation